Auction-Fundraisers

 A change to the end of the auction—a new “soft close”:

 To make the process more fair, we are implementing a trial “soft close” at the end of this auction.
 This will allow a chance for participants to make a final bid offer on a popular plant even after the “close”.
-If this goes well, future auctions will end in this manner.

 How it works: For any plant bid on in the final minutes of the auction, we will email the bidders shortly after the 6pm close and give them the opportunity to make 1 final bid on the plant within a given amount of time [5–10 minutes, depending on the circumstance] — the highest bid wins the plant.